mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Start high level and work your way down

 In most reviews, you'll generally have a mix of notes that are high level (e.g. "can we break this class into two classes?") and notes that are low level (e.g. "'success' is misspelled here").
+If you have broad, high level notes, start with those and refer your lower-level notes.

+The first reason is that there's a cost to every note.
+There's a time cost of you writing it, especially if you are giving extra care to your words to avoid ambiguity or insult.
+For the author, there is both a time cost to reading and understanding your note and a psychological cost for each note.
+In theory, if the author writes a 100-line change and gets back 100 separate notes, they should be happy to receive 100 different ways to improve their writing.
+But we agreed previously that your co-workers are humans with normal human emotions and egos of varying degrees of fragility.
+Most human developers get sadder as the number of code review notes they receive approaches the number of lines they wrote.

+Low level notes might become moot once they

 ## Limit feedback on repeated patterns